hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 #### Profile Only Support
 A system that represent digital health information using the content models of AU Core profiles without the expectation to implement any AU Core interactions can declare _Profile Only Support_ to one or more AU Core profiles.

-A system that declares _Profile Only Support_ conformance to an AU Core profile:
+A system that [declares conformance](declaring-conformance.html#profile-only-support) as _Profile Only Support_ to an AU Core profile:
 - **SHALL** correctly populate a resource with all mandatory elements specified in the profile’s definition.
 - **SHALL** correctly populate a resource with all _Must Support_ elements if a value is known for the element.
 - **SHALL** implement the requirements on [Missing data](general-requirements.html#missing-data) when an element value is not known.